-If you have any questions relating to a brain injury you or your relative has sustained, our live chat operator is available to help you with any queries you may have at any time or, you can just give us a call on our nationwide Local number 1890 390 555 during office hours.
-Our brain injury claims solicitors * are based at our offices in Dublin and Cork but assist people from across the country, including Limerick, Waterford and Galway.
+If you have any questions relating to a brain injury you or your relative has sustained, our live chat operator is available to help you with any queries you may have at any time or, you can just give us a call on our nationwide Local number 1800 390 555 during office hours.
+Our brain injury claims solicitors are based at our offices in Dublin and Cork but assist people from across Ireland.

 About McCarthy + Co

 With more than 30 years of experience in dealing with personal injury claims, McCarthy + Co. has brought many successful claims involving head and brain injuries.
 We are a family-run business, and we pride ourselves on offering honest, impartial, and helpful advice.